He was the irreverent man behind The Queen, and while he may have sadly passed away, his legacy will forever be remembered.

 Malala Yousafzai is the extraordinary teen who not only survived an assassination attempt by the Taliban, she now campaigns for the right of girls to go to school without fear.

-The now-19-year-old met the Duke and Her Majesty in 2013, and Prince Philip just had to make a joke, laughing, "[Children] go to school because their parents don't want them in the house."
+When the activist met the Duke and Her Majesty in 2013, and Prince Philip just had to make a joke, laughing, "[Children] go to school because their parents don't want them in the house."